 - schedule regular check ups with your doctor to monitor your progress and for that extra push you may need to keep going.

 - reward yourself – feel good about developing healthier habits by rewarding yourself with something nice.

 - overcome slip-ups – if you slip-up, be realistic and start again.

 There are lots of ways to get the support you need to help stay healthy.
 An important step is ﬁnding a good GP (general practitioner) you are comfortable discussing your health with.
 Seeing the same GP each time means you can work together to manage your health and organise check-ups as needed.

 Having someone else as a ‘support person’ can make all the difference in keeping up healthy habits.
 Talk with your friends, family, mental health program or case worker.
 Don’t forget other services in your area that you can draw on too.

 How do I get more information?

-- Your local GP – or other medical doctor you have found easy to talk to and understands mental illness – for information, assessment, referral and support.
-The doctor can also tell you about any specialist services, which are available to help with specific issues, such as weight management or improving fitness.
+- Talk to your local GP – or other medical doctor who understands mental illness – for information, assessment, referral and support.
+They can also tell you about any specialist services that can help with specific issues, such as weight management or improving fitness.